-Unless there has been heavy rain beforehand, all camper vans and caravans must park in the grounds of Polesworth Learning Centre, which are accessed through the gate on the right just after passing the gatehouse and the Co Op on High Street.
+Unless there has been heavy rain beforehand, all camper vans and caravans must park in the grounds of Polesworth Learning Centre, which is accessed through the gate on the right just after passing the gatehouse and the Co Op on High Street.
 Please note: some of the ground is very soft, due to archaelogical excavations.
 Check carefully before you park up.
-Also, the entrance is very tight and unsuitable for very long wheelbase motorhomes, for which we have made separate arrangements - contact firstname.lastname@example.org for details
+Also, the entrance is very tight and unsuitable for very long wheelbase motorhomes, for which we have made separate arrangements - contact email@example.com for details.

 The Church driveway is strictly no parking.
 There are only a few spaces available for cars, next to the Church, but they are solely for disabled visitors to the site.
-There is no problem with the usual drop off and unload, either by the Refectory door or by the garage, which is probably an easy way into the garden.
+There is no problem with the usual drop off and unload, either by the Refectory door or by the garage, which is probably an easier way into the garden.
 After drop off, re-park, either by the Memorial Hall or preferably on the Learning Centre Car Park, space permitting.

-Postal address: Polesworth Priory, High Street, Polesworth B78 1DU On arrival, please make yourself known at the reception area in the Memorial Hall.
+Postal address: Polesworth Priory, High Street, Polesworth B78 1DU.
+On arrival, please make yourself known at the reception area in the Memorial Hall.

 There is a £5 reduction for current members who pay in advance.

 We are now ticket-less.
 Print off your PayPal or email receipt if you require proof of purchase.
-Please make our lives stress free as by paying as early as you can.
+Please make our lives stress free by paying as early as you can.
 You can pay online now or by post.

 Ticket enquiries: firstname.lastname@example.org

-Any updates or changes will be announced on our Facebook page
+Any updates or changes will be announced on our Facebook page.

 General enquiries: email@example.com